 Luke Jackson, Maz O’Connor, Said the Maiden, Roxanne de Bastion, Ben Smith, Fred’s House, Helen Chinn, Fay Brotherhood, Garry Smith, John Farndon, Blue Pig Orchestra.

-Delighted to have self plugged to gain twenty five BBC Radio 2 plays for ten of our releases and thirteen plays on BBC 6 Music plus a play on BBC Radio 3 and an artist as live guest on BBC Radio 4 Woman’s Hour.
+Delighted to have self plugged to gain almost thiry BBC Radio 2 plays for ten of our releases and twenty plays on BBC 6 Music plus a play on BBC Radio 3 and an artist as live guest on BBC Radio 4 Woman’s Hour.
 As well as hundreds of plays in the vital independent and community stations, as well as regional BBC stations around the country.

 We were thrilled that the Armistice Pals track gained Best EP/Single from Neil King’s Fatea Magazine Awards and Kelly Oliver’s This Land won Album of the Year from a female artist from FolkWords blog thanks to Tim Carroll.
 Kelly Oliver also won the NMG Award for Best Solo Female in November 2015.

-We have had thirty four releases since November 2013 (with many more in the pipeline) and these include two albums for Kelly Oliver and albums for Marina Florance, Daria Kulesh and Bright Season, and EPs for Kelly Oliver, Kaity Rae, Zoe Wren, Pete Guy, Sandtimer, Rosa Rebecka, James Edge and the Mindstep and numerous compilations which involve Dave Swarbrick, Peggy Seeger, The Armistice Pals, Luke Jackson (with kind permission from Pipe Records), Marina Florance, Minnie Birch, Ben Smith, Fred’s House, Roxanne de Bastion, Fay Brotherhood, Helen Chinn, John Farndon, The Blue Pig Orchestra, Said the Maiden.
-Plus double A side singles from Tobias ben Jacob and Lukas Drinkwater, Danielle Lewis, SERA and a number of the other artists we’ve released who are mentioned above.
+We have had fifty four releases since November 2013 (with many more in the pipeline) and these include two albums for Kelly Oliver and albums for Marina Florance, Daria Kulesh and Bright Season, and EPs for Kelly Oliver, Kaity Rae, Zoe Wren, Pete Guy, Sandtimer, Rosa Rebecka, James Edge and the Mindstep and numerous compilations which involve Dave Swarbrick, Peggy Seeger, The Armistice Pals, Luke Jackson (with kind permission from Pipe Records), Marina Florance, Minnie Birch, Ben Smith, Fred’s House, Roxanne de Bastion, Fay Brotherhood, Helen Chinn, John Farndon, The Blue Pig Orchestra, Said the Maiden.
+Plus double A side singles from Tobias ben Jacob and Lukas Drinkwater, Danielle Lewis, SERA, JEANES, Kate Dimbleby, Joe Rose and Mike Silver and a number of the other artists we’ve released who are mentioned above.

 Whispering Bob Harris’s TV company has been very supportive of what we are doing and has invited a number of acts to perform for Under the Apple Tree Sessions, which are run by his son Miles Myerscough Harris.
 Kelly Oliver has visited solo, and with Luke Jackson, and Tobias ben Jacob and Lukas Drinkwater.
 Fiona Bevan and Kal Lavelle have also visited as part of the Song Sisters tour promotion.
 Links to the videos are in the video page of this website, or visit www.wbbc.biz for a comprehensive selection.